clemensv/avrotize/README.md

 ```bash
 avrotize j2a --jsons <path_to_json_schema_file> --avsc <path_to_avro_schema_file> [--namespace <avro_schema_namespace>]
 ```

+Parameters:
+* `--jsons`: The path to the JSON schema file to be converted.
+* `--avsc`: The path to the Avro schema file to write the conversion result to.
+* `--namespace`: (optional) The namespace to use in the Avro schema if the JSON schema does not define a namespace.

 JSON Schema is a very flexible schema format and extremely permissive.
 That results in many valid JSON schema documents for which it is difficult to